 The District is operated by an Administrative Board of three commissioners, a District Fire Chief, a full time Deputy Chief/Trainer, a Hazardous Fuels Coordinator, an Office Manager, Volunteer Coordinator, Building Maintenance Supervisor, Shop Supervisor, and two Full-time Mechanics.

 New volunteers who join the District are all required to obtain their Wyoming Fire Fighter I certification.
 This includes training in Hazardous Materials, Incident Command, Basic First Aid, and CPR among other things, and is a rigorous program that gives them the skills to save lives.

 Additionally, our volunteers here in Fremont County are specially trained in wildland firefighting.
 We enjoy access to so much beautiful, pristine, and rugged country - and it's our job to protect it and ourselves from the devastation that an out-of-control wildland fire can cause.

 All of our volunteers obtain a Wyoming Class B driver's license so that they can operate the equipment needed to respond to emergency situations- especially those where a fire is involved.

 Within the first eighteen months of joining, all of our volunteers have to meet Battalion training, business meeting, and fire call attendance requirements.
 This often requires quite a bit of schedule reshuffling on their part and can be a significant sacrifice.

-This website is dedicated to the Volunteers of the District who provide essential services to the residents and visitors of Fremont County; a tradition that is founded in pride, dedication, and commitment to providing emergency services to their friends, neighbors and communities.
+This website is dedicated to the Volunteers of the District who provide essential services to Fremont County residents and visitors; a tradition founded on pride, dedication, and commitment to providing emergency services to their friends, neighbors and communities.This website is dedicated to the Volunteers of the District who provide essential services to Fremont County residents and visitors; a tradition founded on pride, dedication, and commitment to providing emergency services to their friends, neighbors and communities.